 Bayo Odusina, Bolaotan Agbonile: Conversational Yorùbá (Including Tonal Music Cord “Do-Re-Mi” Pronunciations).
 Create Space Independent Publishing Platform, USA, 2012.

 This is a self-published book sold on Amazon.
-A preview is available there, browse through the pages.
 I guess the authors are the beautiful couple on the cover.
 At the backside it says “Highly pictorial and fun-filled it is recommended for readers ages 3 and up.”
-This is very optimistic, as you really have to be able to read and write and not just look at the images to learn the language.
+This is optimistic.
 It is more recommended to parents, willing to teach the Yorùbá language to their children, or addresses adult learners like me.
 The chapters are composed of a vocabulary list printed in huge letters, four words per page is the maximum.
 I love the idea of vocabulary books based on images, but then you need a good thematic structure, an experienced graphic designer and a huge stock of high quality images.
 Graphic icons, tonal sounds in “do-re-mi” and the English translations are added.
-The Yorùbá writing in this book comes with all the diacritic marks and dotted letters.
-Each chapter has an exercise translating useful English sentences into Yorùbá.
+The Yorùbá writing in this book comes with the diacritic marks and dotted letters.
+Each chapter has an exercise translating English sentences into Yorùbá.
 It lacks a precise grammar, e.g. the demonstrative pronouns “this, that” are included in a list of personal pronouns like “we, us, they/them/their”.
 Unemphatic pronouns, possessive pronouns and object pronouns are grouped together without further explanations.
 This is a beginner’s book, if you want to do some translation exercises from English into Yorùbá, a book to do your homework.
 For the grammar you will rely on other publications.
-I appreciate the committed work of the authors creating a completely new publication with exercises for us language students and hopefully more will follow!
+I appreciate the committed work of the authors, but it could be improved.

 Chief M.A.Fabunmi: Yoruba Idioms.
 Pilgrim Books, 1970/African Universities Press, Ibadan, 1984 (Reprint).